colinmarsch/colinmarsch.github.io/_posts/2022-07-06-thoughts-on-finding-a-niche.md

 The larger scope that these projects came with resulted in many benefits from diving deeper into the technical details of internal frameworks to meeting new people outside of my team and expanding my network.
-Without a strong foundation in Android development I believe I would have had a much harder time being able to keep up in these larger projects and deliver the same level of impact that I was able to achieve in the length of an internship.
+Without a strong foundation in Android development, I believe I would have had a much harder time being able to keep up in these larger projects and deliver the same level of impact that I was able to achieve in the length of an internship.